khanlab/labelmerge/docs/workflow/workflow.md

 intermediate and final files).
 Labelmerge is a [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow, and thus a directed acyclic graph (DAG) that is automatically configured based on a set of rules.
-An simplified workflow schematic is also shown below.
+A simplified workflow schematic is also shown below.

 ## Overall workflow
 [Labelmerge](https://github.com/khanlab/labelmerge) allows users to combine